 The oddly configured Volkswagen VR6 engine is innovative.
 The 1992 2.8 VR6 engine has a 15 degree Vee motor, making the cylinders line up in a staggered pattern, with a single head for both banks of cylinders.
 It went through various transformation to get larger and more powerful, as well as more reliable.
 Still in use as of this writing, the modern 3.6 VR6 engine has a 10.2 degree Vee.
 Combined with the other list of upgrades, this effectively makes it one of the smallest engines for its power range ever in a production automobile.
 All versions use a single cylinder head.
 Sometimes it as called a Stagger 6.
 The VR6 engine has many advantages, and a few shortcomings.
 It is short and compact compared to other 6 cylinder engine designs.
 The sound is unique, and the power is impressive.
 The original 2.8 liter motor has grown through the years, and the power output has gone from impressive to incredible.
 The mileage has followed suit.

-The early series 2.8 liter 12 valve VR6 motors were used up through 1999.
+The early series 2.8 liter 12 valve VR6 motors were used up through 1999 – 2000, depending on the model.
 The second series of the 2.8 liter engine was a 24 Valve VR6 engine.
 The third series is a 3.2 liter 24 valve VR6 engine.
 The current series is the 3.6 liter 24 valve VR6 engine.
-The first series 12 valve motors are prone to timing chain system failure, mostly due to insufficient oil changes.
-Karmakanix has found the 3.2 and 3.6 VR6’s to have far fewer issues, than their earlier cousins.
+The 12 valve and 24 valve 2.8 motors are prone to timing chain system failure, mostly due to insufficient oil changes.
+Karmakanix has found the 3.2 and 3.6 VR6’s to have far fewer issues than their earlier cousins, possibly because they require synthetic oil.
 The 3.2 and 3.6 engines got Fuel Stratified Injection in 2005.